 So there’s a suggestion for how to spend your three days in Boston.
 It’s an itinerary that’s jam-packed with everything must-do and can’t-miss about Boston, plus some fun extras!

-If you visit each of these included attractions with your 3-Day Go Boston® Card, you’ll save 46% off combined admission cost!
+If you visit these included attractions with your 3-Day Go Boston® Card, you’ll save big off combined admission cost vs. paying at the gate.
 You’ll also get extra discounts on shopping and dining options with your card.